Xbloro/xbloro.github.io/_posts/2020-12-26-criminal_forensics.md

 # Preliminary Investigation

-When investigating on a machine, the first step is to recovers machine and users informations.
+When investigating on a machine, the first step is to recover machine and users informations.

 ## Machine infos

-Using powershell would take 1 command but since it's dead forensic we need to search on different places to gather what we need
+Using powershell would take 1 command but since it's dead forensic we need to search on different places to gather what we need.

-Since we need to look in registry keys, we have 2 options :  mount them in the windows reg key eddit, or parse them.
+We need to look in registry keys, so we have 2 options :  mount them in the windows reg key eddit, or parse them.

 The WinApi is pretty good if u want to create ur own parsing  tool.
 I have mine written in C#.